Having renovated properties in the past, these clients had a good idea of what they wanted within their new home.

 The site is one of ten self-build plots on former agricultural farmland, made up of contrasting house designs.

-Our scheme is to create a beautiful building that references its rural setting and is also balanced with the varying aesthetic of the neighbouring properties.
+Our scheme was to create a beautiful building that references its rural setting and is also balanced with the varying aesthetic of the neighbouring properties.

 The form, proportions and fenestrations of the building are influenced by local rural architecture and the future buildings, just metres away on either side.
 Our concept is a SIPs structure with traditional tiled roof and contemporary zinc detailing, stitched between two robust drystone ‘bookend’ walls.